kreier/ml/README.md

 - AMD GPUs (ROCm 5.2+)
 - Under development: CPUs

 My AMD RX 470, RX 580 and RX 6600 are too old to be [supported by ROCm](https://rocm.docs.amd.com/en/latest/compatibility/compatibility-matrix.html), even though the 6600 already uses [RNDA2](https://en.wikipedia.org/wiki/RDNA_2).
 The RX 6600 can be used if the llvm target is overwritten to be gfx1030 instead of [gfx1032](https://rocm.docs.amd.com/projects/install-on-windows/en/latest/reference/system-requirements.html).
 The ROCm installation needs 30 GB!
-In this regard it seems Nvidia is ahead of the game for some time now with their proprietary  [CUDA since 2007](https://en.wikipedia.org/wiki/CUDA).
+In this regard it seems Nvidia has been ahead of the game for some time now with their proprietary  [CUDA since 2007](https://en.wikipedia.org/wiki/CUDA).
 Support for the first Tesla GPUs with Compute Capability 1.1 was only dropped with CUDA SDK 7.0 in 2016.
 For the current CUDA SDK 12.0 (since 2022) a CC of 5.0 (Maxwell and newer since 2014) is required.
 That's true [for ollama](https://github.com/ollama/ollama/blob/main/docs/gpu.md), too.
 In 2024 that's 10 year old hardware.

 ## Inference on local hardware

-In early 2023 I ran a 8b paramter model with a 4bit quantization on my MacBook Pro at SSIS.
+In early 2023 I ran a 8b parameter model with a 4 bit quantization on my MacBook Pro at SSIS.
 It was impressive to see what's possible with just 8GB of RAM on a laptop!
-It became obvious that you need more RAM for larger models, so I build a new workstation with 128 GB RAM and a 18-core E5-2696 v3 CPU in early 2024.
+It became obvious that you need more RAM for larger models, so I built a new workstation with 128 GB RAM and a 18-core E5-2696 v3 CPU in early 2024.
 Well, it became another learning experience:

 ![performance](pic/llm_cpu_gpu_tokens.png)

-Turns out that the token creation rate is inverse proportional to the size of the model!
+Turns out that the token creation rate is inversely proportional to the size of the model!
 Or the time to create a token for the answer (TG) is proportional to the RAM speed.
 A large model might fit into your RAM or VRAM, but the larger the model, the slower an answer will be.
-The above graph has quantization 4 bit to fp16, yet the speed for TG is not related to the number of parameters or speed of the GPU, but the model size in RAM - at least for TG.
-Not a new insight, [on llama.cpp](https://github.com/ggerganov/llama.cpp/discussions/4167) there are conversations and graphs realated to this topic and Apple hardware.
+The above graph has quantization int4 to fp16, yet the speed for TG is not related to the number of parameters or speed of the GPU, but the model size in RAM - at least for TG.
+Not a new insight, [on llama.cpp](https://github.com/ggerganov/llama.cpp/discussions/4167) there are conversations and graphs related to this topic and Apple hardware.
 No wonder I get only 0.2 tokens/s for the larger 70b parameter if only using DDR3 ECC RAM.
-And that 4-bit quantizized models are almost as precise as the full fp16 ones was tested in a paper 2023-02-28 ([The case for 4-bit precision: k-bit Inference Scaling Laws](https://arxiv.org/pdf/2212.09720)).
+And that 4-bit quantized models are almost as precise as the full fp16 ones was tested in a paper 2023-02-28 ([The case for 4-bit precision: k-bit Inference Scaling Laws](https://arxiv.org/pdf/2212.09720)).
 With a quarter the size you could fit a model with 4x the parameters in RAM, or get the same model to work 4x faster.
 Since RAM size and RAM speed are both expensive.

 ![PP and TG for Apple hardware](https://raw.githubusercontent.com/kreier/benchmark/refs/heads/main/llm/text_generation_vs_bandwidth_apple_silicon.png)

-I found 20 tokens/s and faster a usable speed to use an LLM, and looking at the graph you see what hardware you will need.
+I found 20 tokens/s and faster to be a usable speed to use an LLM, and looking at the graph you see what hardware you will need.
 CPUs are out of the question.
 Both RX 6600 and RTX 3060 Ti have 8GB of RAM.
 I got the RX 6600 for $130 and the RTX 3060 Ti for $200.
-To get the same tokens/s that I have with 8b models also for a 70b model I would need a RTX A6000 Ada with 48 GB of RAM for $6000.
+To get the same tokens/s that I have with 8b models, but for a 70b model I would need a RTX 6000 Ada with 48 GB of RAM for $6000.
 And even that is by far not enough for a 405b model.
 Yet the possible accuracy would be nice:

 ![accuracy](pic/accuracy_llms.png)